ashokverma24/atdf2ascii/README.md

 NOTE:

-A manuscript describing this code's architecture, formulation, and usability has been submitted for publication in the MDPI Journal.
+A manuscript describing this code's architecture, formulation, and usability has been submitted for publication in the SoftwareX Journal.
 The citation information will be updated here once it has been accepted.